getsolus/help-center-docs/docs/user/software/development/containers.md

 # Containers

-Containers are a popular method to run and configure applications in a confined environment without directly installing the application and all it's dependencies.
+Containers are a popular method to run and configure applications in a confined environment without directly installing the application and all its dependencies.
 Solus provides the following container technologies:

 ## Docker